isomerpages/singapore-customs-old/_businesses/03c-Transhipment-Procedures.md

 For more information on the types of Customs permits and situations where no customs permit is required, please click [here](/businesses/transhipping-goods/transhipment-procedures/types-of-transhipment-permits).

+**Visit sites below for more information of Transhipment requirements:**

 -   [Controlled & Prohibited Goods](/businesses/transhipping-goods/transhipment-procedures/controlled-prohibited-goods)

 -   [Vessel Registration Requirement](/businesses/transhipping-goods/transhipment-procedures/vessel-registration-requirement)